-Because of the Lunar New Year holiday, from Tuesday, Feb.
-5, through Sunday, Feb.
-10, the Taipei Times will have a reduced format without our regular editorials and opinion pieces.
-From Tuesday to Friday it will not be delivered to subscribers, but will be available for purchase at convenience stores.
-Subscribers will receive the editions they missed once normal distribution resumes on Saturday, Feb.
-9.
+Because of the Lunar New Year holiday, from Thursday, Feb.
+19, through Monday, Feb.
+23, the Taipei Times will have a reduced format.
+From Thursday to Sunday it will not be delivered to subscribers, but will be available for purchase at convenience stores and rail and bus stations.
+Subscribers will receive the editions they missed once normal distribution resumes on Monday, Feb.
+23.

-The paper returns to its usual format on Monday, Feb.
-11, when our regular editorials and opinion pieces will also be resumed.
+The paper returns to its usual format on Tuesday, Feb.
+24, when our regular page 8 editorials and opinion pieces will also be resumed.

 China took advantage of the vacuum left behind when US carriers stayed out of the western Pacific Ocean due to COVID-19 outbreaks on several US Navy warships.
 The Chinese government is solidifying its hold on artificial islands in the South China Sea by moving in missiles and surveillance equipment, and formalizing its occupation by creating two municipal districts in the region under Hainan Island’s Sansha — Xisha District on Woody Island (Yongxing Island, 永興島) to administer the Paracel Islands (Xisha Islands, 西沙群島) and Nansha District on Fiery Cross Reef (Yongshu Reef, 永暑島) to administer the Spratly Islands (Nansha Islands, 南沙群島) —